fdschneider/bexis_traits/manuscript/manuscript.md

 Initiatives to standardise traits into consensus terminology are usually formed around a research question, or methodology, or organism group and therefore vary in the traits that they consider important.
 To make trait measurements truly comparable, it requires precise definitions of traits, including the expected numerical or categorical resolution and measurement units.
 These reference definitions are currently being published in methodological handbooks (Moretti et al , ) or lists of accepted traits (databases), or an online ontology or thesaurus (TOP, T-Sita, ).
 The latter is the only option that enables direct linking to a term via a URI.
 Some trait glossaries extend into (machine readable) ontologies by providing a hierarchical or tree-based classification of traits (TOP, Moretti et al) .
 These systematic approaches to traits will be very useful for comparing similar traits measured in different taxa at higher hierarchical levels.
 The benefit of such classifications will increase if API services provide a systematic way to extract the higher-level trait hierarchies.

 To our knowledge, none of the trait initiatives today provides a fully open API that would allow extracting machine readable definitions and terms via software tools.
 To harmonize trait data across databases, future trait standard initiatives should provide this functionality.

 *< data structure >*

-Such trait-datasets take different formats.
+Trait-datasets take different formats.
 For instance, if trait data have been collated at the species level from different literature sources or from expert knowledge, they usually are reported in a species $\times$ trait matrix format, with a column of trait values for each trait recorded and a row for each species (or taxon) for which data were available.
 This format is usually reporting missing data as NA.
 It may store additional information (e.g. on variation of means or literature source) in secondary colums.
 The matrix format is widely used for the production of lookup-tables at the species level, which for instance may be used for the calculation of community weighted means or functional diversity metrics at the community level (Refs).
 Also, missing information about the behaviour and functional role of species of little ecological record may be inferred from these tables (Refs).

 For investigations of within--species-variation of traits, traits would be recorded per observation, i.e. each individual specimen would be recorded in a row, with the traits measured on it stored in columns.
 Those data are common in investigations of evolutionary trade-offs and trait correlation, or of intra-specific variation and sexual dimorphism.
 We term these tables as occurence data tables, since each row is centered around a single physical occurence of a species.
 This format is the most intuitive for recording own empirical measurements and therefore is common for measured data and rarely found for reported facts obtained from the literature.